onqtam/headjack/src/introduction/addressing.md

 (the actual page no longer shows what has been archived - changed already)

+# The solution - named data-centric networking in a ledger of record

 TODO: borrow some of the text around "The three components that enable self-authentication" https://blueskyweb.xyz/blog/3-6-2022-a-self-authenticating-social-protocol